 Rise like Lions – research your Peterloo ancestors

-16 August 2019 marks the 200th anniversary of the Peterloo Massacre in Manchester, UK, when around 60,000 men, women and children on a peaceful march calling for parliamentary reform were brutally attacked by the cavalry, resulting in 15 deaths and around 700 people injured.
+16 August 2019 marked the 200th anniversary of the Peterloo Massacre in Manchester, UK, when around 60,000 men, women and children on a peaceful march calling for parliamentary reform were brutally attacked by the cavalry, resulting in 15 deaths and around 700 people injured.

 You can learn about the massacre and its aftermath and the bicentenary events led by Manchester Histories in the August 2019 issue of Family Tree, including an expert article by genealogist and social historian Adele Emm called 'Rise like Lions'.
 Here are some of the resources Adele suggests to help you investigate your Peterloo ancestors, whether they were marchers, witnesses or in the military.

 • The People’s History Museum, Manchester, which is running the Disrupt?
 Peterloo & Protest exhibition until 23 February 2020

 • Manchester Central Library, which holds Peterloo archives

 • Jeremy Deller’s £1million memorial unveiled 16 August 2019 near the Peterloo site

 • Mike Leigh’s film Peterloo.
 The massacre is roughly ‘real time’ i.e. 15-20 minutes.
 Watch the official trailer here.